pasyuk/grand-media/readme.txt

 = Modules Updated =
 * Go to Gmedia Modules page and update installed premium modules to latest versions

+= v1.19.5 =
+* Compatibility with WordPress 5.6

+= v1.19.4 =
+* Fixed bug in gallery modules for shortcode with query parameter

 = v1.19.3 =
 * Added Custom fields to ajax response